 - What are the people trying to achieve?

 Our brains are starving for a good story to resonate with, while we are stuffed with logic, financial business aspect, numbers, diagrams, stats, and lifeless business terms.

 Studies show people want a more personal connection in the way they consume information, especially promotional materials.
 Therefore, storytelling should be applied to your content marketing strategy to provide your audience with that story they are starving for.

-Storytelling will help make your client’s prospects feel closer to its products.
+Storytelling will help make your client’s prospects feel closer to their products.
 This phenomenon is called ‘mirroring’ and happens in the brain when we hear stories.

 When telling your business story make sure you: